caseyjohn47/Determinant/README.md

 ## Description

 This is a web application that completes several different linear algebra functions.
-These functions include finding the determinant of any nxn matrix and normalizing any set of orthogonal vectors.
+These functions include finding the determinant of any nxn matrix, normalizing any set of vectors, and working with orthogonals.